netdata/netdata/packaging/installer/methods/manual.md

 To apply the changes you made, you have to restart Netdata.

+### 'nonrepresentable section on output' errors

+Our current build process unfortunately has some issues when using certain configurations of the `clang` C compiler on Linux.

+If the installation fails with errors like `/bin/ld: externaldeps/libwebsockets/libwebsockets.a(context.c.o): relocation R_X86_64_32 against '.rodata.str1.1' can not be used when making a PIE object; recompile with -fPIC`, and you are trying to build with `clang` on Linux, you will need to build Netdata using GCC to get a fully functional install.

+In most cases, you can do this by running `CC=gcc ./netdata-installer.sh`.

 ## What's next?

 When you finish installing Netdata, be sure to visit our [step-by-step tutorial](../../../docs/step-by-step/step-00.md)